ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Introduction

-An avenue to solve this question is to investigate the environmental dependency of SNe~Ia observed in the near infrared, where the influence of dust should be negligible \citep{Jones_2022_RAISIN, Galbany_2022} and SN~Ia magnitudes naturally less scattered \citep[e.g.][]{Barone-Nugent_2012, Dhawan_2018}.
-Were the environmental magnitude offsets solely due to varying dust properties, NIR data should not exhibit any mass step.
-Yet, \cite{Uddin_2020} and \cite{Ponder_2021} do report significant steps, with similar amplitudes than those found using optical data, strongly disfavoring the dust scenario.
-However, \cite{Johansson_2021} and \cite{Jones_2022_RAISIN} have more mitigated results, also finding steps, but not as significant ($\sim2\sigma$ level), suggesting indeed that NIR SN~Ia data might not suffer from the aforementioned environmental biases.
+An avenue to solve this question is to investigate the environmental dependence of SNe~Ia that are observed in the near-infrared (NIR), where the effect of dust is expected to be negligible \citep{Jones_2022_RAISIN, Galbany_2023}, and where the SN~Ia magnitudes are naturally less scattered \citep[e.g.][]{Barone-Nugent_2012, Dhawan_2018}.
+If the environmental magnitude offsets were solely due to varying dust properties, the NIR data would not be expected to exhibit any mass step. \cite{Uddin_2020, Uddin_2023}, and \cite{Ponder_2021} reported significant steps, however, with similar amplitudes as were found using optical data.
+This strongly disfavours the dust scenario.
+However, \cite{Johansson_2021} and \cite{Jones_2022_RAISIN} reported more mitigated results.
+They also found steps, but not as significant ($\sim2\sigma$ level).
+This indeed suggests that NIR SN~Ia data might not be affected the environmental biases described above.

-In this paper, we investigate in detail the colour part of SN~Ia standardisation using the second data release of the Zwicky Transient Facility \citep[ZTF,][]{Bellm_2019, Graham_2019, Masci_2019, Dekany_2020} cosmology group (SN Ia DR2, \drpaper{Rigault et al., 2024a}, \drpaper{Smith et al. 2024}).
-A companion paper (\drpaper{Ginolin et al. 2024a}) focuses on stretch standardisation, as well as on the usual magnitude offsets correcting for environment dependence (steps).
-In that paper, using a $\mathcal{O}(1000)$ volume limited SN~Ia dataset, we show that the stretch distribution follows what was expected by the “prompt and delayed” model from \cite{Rigault_2020} and \cite{Nicolas_2021}, and that ZTF exhibits a large environmental bias ($\geq 0.15~\mathrm{mag}$).
-In this paper, we investigate the origin of this step in the context of the age vs. dust discussion.
+We investigate the colour part of SN~Ia standardisation in detail based on the second data release of the Zwicky Transient Facility \citep[ZTF,][]{Bellm_2019, Graham_2019, Masci_2019, Dekany_2020} cosmology group (SN Ia DR2, \citealt{DR2_overview, Smith_2024}).
+A companion paper \citep{Ginolin_2024a} focused on stretch standardisation and on the typical environment-dependent magnitude offsets (steps).
+In this paper, we showed based on a $\mathcal{O}(1000)$ volume-limited SN~Ia dataset that the stretch distribution follows what was expected by the so-called prompt and delayed model from \cite{Rigault_2020} and \cite{Nicolas_2021}, and that the ZTF SNe Ia exhibit a strong environmental bias ($\geq 0.15~\mathrm{mag}$).
+In this paper, we investigate the origin of this step in the context of the discussion of age versus dust.